-The Group believes it is of paramount importance to provide a pleasant and safe working environment for its employees.
+The Group believes it is of paramount importance to provide a pleasant and safe working environment.
 Air quality is therefore regularly monitored and measured.
-In offices, air purifying equipment is installed, and the ventilation system is cleaned periodically.
-At construction sites, monthly inspections will be performed to monitor dust emissions.
+In offices, air-purifying equipment has been installed, and the ventilation system is cleaned periodically.
+At construction sites, monthly inspections are performed to monitor dust emissions.

 In addition to air quality, noise is regularly monitored and measured at the construction sites.
-The Group strictly complies with the Factory & Machinery Act 1967 of Malaysia, and has implemented different measures to reduce noise levels and ensured that workers and the surrounding neighbourhood will not be disturbed.
-Such measures include the installation of acoustic barriers, inspections, and maintenance checks on all equipment before use to ensure compliance with the permitted noise level, and construction works will only be conducted during the permitted hours and days.
+The Group strictly complies with the Factories and Machinery Act 1967 of Malaysia, and has implemented different measures to reduce noise levels and ensure that workers and the surrounding neighbourhood will not be disturbed.
+Such measures include the installation of acoustic barriers, inspections and maintenance checks on all equipment before use to ensure compliance with the permitted noise level, and construction works will only be conducted during the permitted hours and days.